 Warm milk, counting sheep, white noise … you’ve probably heard a million different suggestions on how you can fall asleep faster and stay asleep longer.
 We’ve combined traditional wisdom with scientific research to give you what we consider to be the most definitive list of measures you can take to improve sleep quality.

 - Sleep on the right mattress

-It should conform to your body and provide proper spinal support, while taking weight off pressure points.
+The right mattress should conform to your body, and provide proper spinal support while taking weight off pressure points.
 It should also reduce motion transfer if you’re sleeping with a partner, and its upper layers should be temperature-neutral and comfortable.

 - Regulate your room temperature

 Optimal sleeping temperature is 18-22°C (65-72° F).
 Anything outside of this range can lead to excessive tossing and turning, reducing the chance of you getting a good night’s sleep.